 Creating and initializing the ArrayList in different statements sometimes seems to generate unnecessary boilerplate code.
 We can optimize the ArrayList creation using the following ways.

 1.1.
-Using Arrays.asList() – Initialize ArrayList from Array
+Use Arrays.asList() to Initialize ArrayList from Array

-To initialize an ArrayList in a single line statement, get all elements in form of array using
+To initialize an ArrayList in a single line statement, get all elements from an array using

 Arrays.asList method and pass the array argument to